FAQs

 Please note that WFOT approves courses – it does not accredit courses.
 Although WFOT establishes Minimum Standards for the Education of Occupational Therapists, each country has the right and responsibility to establish eligibility criteria that meet both the WFOT standards and the regulations and needs of their own jurisdiction.
 The Delegates from each Member Organisation can assist you with this information.

 International Fieldwork placements are not managed by WFOT.
-We recommend that you work through the resources of the WFOT member organisation.
-It is important that they know what students are entering the country as most students need some type of support as they may not be not fluent in local languages and dialects or familiar with customs.
-Some countries require students to practice under the supervision of qualified therapists.
-Contact the national occupational therapy association of the country of interest, who may be able to assist you with your placement.
+We recommend that you contact the relevant WFOT member organisation in the country of interest, who may be able to assist you with your placement and ensure local professional requirements are met.
 The ‘WFOT Student Guide for International Practice Placements’ provides valuable information for students considering an international placement.
 More information about working in another country can be found in the document 'WFOT Occupational Therapy International Practice Guide'.

 WFOT advocates that occupational therapy is a protected title and to practice as an occupational therapist you need to complete a WFOT approved education programme in occupational therapy.

 Since 1958, WFOT has established the Minimum Standards for the Education of Occupational Therapists, which set the standard for entry-level occupational therapy education internationally.
-The Minimum Standards are there to ensure the quality of education programmes globally while reflecting their dynamic qualities.
+The Minimum Standards respect the international and local context of occupational therapy to ensure the quality of education programmes across the world.
 The current version of the Minimum Standards is the 2016 version.

 WFOT does not provide this insurance coverage.
 We suggest that students planning an international practice placement consider: